drutkoowski/drutkoowski/README.md

 Currently working at Smart Cylinders in Norway, Oslo.
 - :call_me_hand: I am Damian Rutkowski
 - 📅 23 years old
-- :seedling:  I’m learning as a Web Developer and contributing for building web applications mainly using Django and Javascript/Vue.
+- :seedling:  I’m working as a Full Stack Developer building web applications mainly using Django and JavaScript (React or Vue).

 - :zap: I like spending my free time active or messing up with the code